genia-dev/GeniA/README.md

 GeniA's unique features include:

 1. **Production-Grade**: Engineered for real-world applications.
-2. **Engaging Companion**: Designed to make the development process more interactive and enjoyable.
+2. **Collaborative assistant**: Designed to make the development process more interactive and enjoyable.
+3. **Proactively taking action**: building, coding, executing, summarizing. not just giving you a good advice.
-3. **Customisable and Extensible**: As an open-source tool, GeniA can be tailored to your specific needs.
+4. **Customizable and Extensible**: As an open-source tool, GeniA can be tailored to your specific needs.
-4. **Quick Learner**: Rapidly adapts to new tools and APIs.
+5. **Quick Learner**: Rapidly adapts to new tools and APIs.

 ## Comparison to LLM